arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/1-KafkaMigration.md

     Verify that messages start appearing.
 You have now migrated the Kafka client app to HDInsight.

-1. Return to the SSH session for the Cloudera virtual machine, and press CTRL-C to stop the consumer application.
+1. Return to the SSH session for the MapR virtual machine, and press CTRL-C to stop the consumer application.

 ## Task 5: Reconfigure the Kafka producer application

 In this task, you'll update the producer application to post messages to topics in the HDInsight cluster.
-After this step is complete, you can decommission Kafka in the Cloudera cluster.
+After this step is complete, you can decommission Kafka in the MapR cluster.

 ![Kafka producer posting to topics on the HDInsight cluster](../Images/1-HDInsightProducer.png)

-1. In the SSH session on the Cloudera virtual machine, run the following command to copy the Producer application to the head node in the HDInsight Kafka cluster:
+1. In the SSH session on the MapR virtual machine, run the following command to copy the Producer application to the head node in the HDInsight Kafka cluster:

     ```bash